• Skip to primary navigation

 This recipe is best when you have the absolute best strawberries.
 I'm talking straight out of the garden fresh.
 You want strawberries that are fully ripened and are full of flavor.

-Many times the strawberries you find in the grocery store are picked well before they are ripe and then they ripen while they are shipped.
+The strawberries you find in the grocery store are often picked well before they are ripe and then ripen while they are shipped.
 Those will not have enough flavor for this ice cream.

 We went to a local farm and picked fresh strawberries.
 I made this ice cream that same day!